kw-service/kw-notice-backend-dorm/README.md

 </p>

 ## Purpose
-- Practice Kotlin and Spring(with Kotlin)
-- Practice Spring Multi Module Project
-- Practice DDD in Spring JPA, R2DBC
+- To solve the problem that I feel uncomfortable living in the dormitory
+- To learn how to use Spring Batch, Spring JPA(with Kotlin)
+- To learn how to use Kotlin Gradle DSL
+- To learn Gradle multi-module project with Kotlin

 ## Performance
-- Show how implement multi module project with kotlin gradle DSL
+- implement multi-module project with kotlin gradle DSL
-- Show how to use r2dbc that make entity converter
-- Show how to use JPA in Kotlin
+- Implement asynchronous logic with Kotlin coroutine to reduce time by up to 20x
+- Test code coverage using Jacoco is over 90 percent
 - Monitoring dormitory notice per 1 min using Spring Batch
-- Nondisruptive Deployment with Dockers Swarm
+- Use Docker Swarm to build nondisruptive servers that don't stop servers during updates

 ## Structure
 #### Version 1